lamystere/endless-orgasm-machine/README.md

 ### To-do priority
 - pinouts and schematics for suggested hardware
 - finish integrated screen support / ip display
-- finish bt motor control
-- UI crashing with rapid motor speed adjustments!
 - start access point mode if station wifi fails to connect
 - Is rampstop incrementing ok?
 - Is pressure multiplier working as intended?
+- Is Orgasm mode implemented?
+- Doesn't handle more than 4 clients.
+Need to aggresively drop stale websocket connections
 - Is the chart too cpu heavy for slower devices?  how to optimize and keep longer windows?
 - ui and websockets using same endpoint if possible
+- A countdown of seconds until pleasure resumes would be fun
 - Put some effort into UI styling
 - LED and encoder options?
 - Running average math seems off
-- Doesn't handle more than 4 clients.
-Need to aggresively drop stale websocket connections
 - Restore ability to connect directly to Lovense vibes, etc..
 - Implement patterns?
 - add X axis on chart (seconds)
 - chart glitch on left side at startup
+- make motor pin selection more intuitive
+- add build walkthrough to docs and more examples

 ### Notable differences from Edge-o-matic
 - Not tied to specific hardware!
-- UI hosted on device and phone friendly
+- UI hosted on device and is phone friendly
-- communicates with xtoys via BLE
+- communicates with Xtoys via BLE
 - defaults to automatic orgasm denial in ramp-stop mode
 - smaller build size
 - SD card requirement removed